-I, Susan L, Stearns hereby certify that: (Name of the elected Officer of the Corporat on/LLC; cannot be contract signatory) I am a duly elected Clerk/Secretary/Officer of The (Co Lakes Region Mental Health Center, Inc rporation/LLC Name) 2.
-The following is a true copy of a vote taken at a m held on April 16 , 2020, at which a quo (Date) eeting of the Board of Directors/shareholders, duly called and brum of the Directors/shareholders were present and voting.
-VOTED: ThatMargaret M. Pritchard, Chief Exec (Name and Title of Contract Signato execute any and all documents, agreements and oth ny of its agencies or departments and further is authorized to date of the contract/contract amendment to which thirty (30) days from the date of this Certificate of A New Hampshire will rely on this certificate as eviceposition(s) indicated and that they have full authorities on the authority of any listed individual to bind ded or repealed and remains in full force and effect as of the this certificate is attached.
-This authority remains valid for uthority.
-I further certify that it is understood that the State of dence that the person(s) listed above currently occupy the ty to bind the corporation.
-To the extent that there are any the corporation in contracts with the State of New Hampshire, all such limitations are expressly stated herein.
-Dated: 4/16/2020 Signature of Elected Officer Name: Susan L. Stearns Title: LRMHC Board Secretary
+IMatthewSoza , hereby certify that: (Name of the elected Officer of the Corpo oration/LLC; cannot be contract signatory) 1.
+I am a duly elected Clerk/Secretary/Officer of Lakes Region Mental Health Center, Inc a meeting of the Board of Directors/shareholders, duly called and nich a quorum of the Directors/shareholders were present and VOTED: That Margaret M. Pritchard.
+Chief Exe person) (Name and Title of Contra is duly authorized on behalf of Lakes Region Me (Name of Corpor ental Health Center, Inc. to enter into contracts or agreements with ration/ LLC) ties or departments and further is authorized to execute any and al and any amendments, revisions, or modifications thereto, which by to effect the purpose of this vote. date of the contract/contract amendment to whi nended or repealed and remains in full force and effect as of the ch this certificate is attached.
+This authority remains valid for of Authority.
+I further certify that it is understood that the State of

-Client#: 525807

-ACORD...
+New Hampshire will rely on this certificate as evidence that the person(s) listed above currently occupy the position(s) indicated and that they have full authority to bind the corporation.
+To the extent that there are any limits on the authority of any listed individual to bind the corporation in contracts with the State of New Hampshire, all such limitations are expressly stated herein.

+Dated: July 16- 2020

+Matthew Soza

+Signature of Elected Officer

+Name: Matthew Soza Title: Co-Treasurer, LRMHC Board of Directors